-Folic acid is the form of folate used in food fortification and many supplements.
+Food fortification and numerous supplements utilize folic acid as the form of folate.
 It’s synthetic and different to the natural forms of folate in food.

-The folates found in food are used in the body as coenzymes and regulatory molecules.
+The body employs the folates present in food as coenzymes and regulatory molecules.
 The most bioactive form of folate is methylfolate which issued for methylation processes.